sanderdekroon/parlant/README_DOCS.md

 These methods return a `PosttypeBuilder` instance on which you can chain multiple methods.
 End a query by calling `get()` to get all results of the query.

-Although Parlant uses WP_Query in the background, it overrides some of it's default settings.
-Parlant will, by default, return all found posts (`'posts_per_page' => -1`, remember?) instead of the default.
+Although Parlant uses `WP_Query` in the background, it overrides some of it's default settings.
+Parlant will, by default, return all found posts (`'posts_per_page' => -1`) instead of the default.
-This behavior can be overwritten by changing the settings of Parlant **(@todo ADD LINK)**
+This behavior can be overwritten by changing the settings of Parlant.

 For example: get all posts of posttype 'article':
 ```php